The Ultra

 • Vehicle hire, insurance and fuel.

-• Ferry crossing for every rider.
+• Ferry crossings for every rider.

 • Costs associated with in-person route recce-ing and assessment of the full course